codio/site/source/docs/dashboard/projects/creating.html.markdown

 **Note: Node/Ruby & Git are preinstalled in all projects**

 ##Selecting a Stack
 If you are selecting the alternative option, you can then specify a default Stack for your new Project.
-If you don't select one, you'll get an empty Ubuntu Box using the Codio Base Stack
+If you don't select one, you'll get an empty Ubuntu Box using the Default Stack

 ##Details
 You need to give your project a name and a description.